OlegMitsik/inlayr/README.md

 We use **Semantic Versioning**.
 Until `1.0.0`, minor bumps may include small breaking changes as we refine the API.

+## Disclaimer

+This project is for informational and development purposes only and does not constitute financial or investment advice.
+The software is provided “as is” without warranties, and the authors/contributors assume no responsibility or liability for any losses, damages, or outcomes resulting from its use.
+Use at your own risk and comply with applicable laws.

 ## License

 Licensed under the **Apache 2.0** license.
 See [LICENSE](https://github.com/OlegMitsik/inlayr/blob/main/LICENSE) for details.